10 Medical Devices Covered by Insurance: What We Paid and What We Didn't

 7) Sleep apnea Bi-PAP machine

 After a sleep study, my mother was diagnosed with complex sleep apnea.
 Once the doctor determined the right machine to prescribe, we paid approximately $800 of the total cost over time.
-With a Bi-PAP, there are parts that can be replaced every three months, such as the mask and tubing.
+With a Bi-PAP, parts such as the mask and tubing can be replaced every 3 months.
 We have paid $60 for the replaceable parts, and they can be ordered quarterly.

 8) Portable commode